 Joseph Nese, Research Associate Professor

-Joseph F. T. Nese is a Research Assistant Professor at Behavioral Research and Teaching at the University of Oregon.
-He received his Ph.D. in school psychology from the University of Maryland in 2009, and his B.A from the University of California at Santa Barbara in 2002.
+Joseph Nese is a Research Associate Professor at Behavioral Research and Teaching at the University of Oregon.
+He received his Ph.D. in school psychology from the University of Maryland, and his B.A from the University of California at Santa Barbara.

 His research focuses on developing and improving systems that support data-based decision making, and using advanced statistical methods and data science principles to educational assessment & measurement, and education access & quality.